San Diego State Aztecs men's soccer

 The San Diego State Aztecs men's soccer team is the men's soccer program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as an affiliate member of the Western Athletic Conference (WAC).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
+The team previously played as an affiliate member of the Western Athletic Conference.
 The team plays its home games at the SDSU Sports Deck.

 Postseason results

 The San Diego State Aztecs have an NCAA Division I Men's Soccer Tournament record of 5–8 through eight appearances.
 The Aztecs also reached the tournament in 1981, though the result was vacated by the NCAA after it was revealed that the team fielded an ineligible player during the tournament.